Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 Utah Salt Lake Donated Dental Services (801) 972-2747 Salt Lake City area

-Vermont Vermont Health Department (802) 863-7200 Offices in multiple counties; contact VTDOH for information on your local clinic
+Vermont Vermont’s Free and Referral Clinics (VFRC) (802) 448-4280 Offices in nine counties; contact VFRC for information on your local clinic

 Wisconsin InHealth Community Wellness Clinic (608) 375-4324 Crawford and Grant Counties

-* Delaware, New Hampshire, New Jersey, South Dakota and Wyoming don’t have any free clinics other than Dental Lifeline Network.
+* Delaware, New Hampshire, New Jersey and Wyoming don’t have any free clinics other than Dental Lifeline Network.
 The clinics listed set their fees based on a sliding scale, meaning they adjust their fees based on your income.
+Residents in states without additional free clinics can also check if there is an upcoming pop-up clinic coming to their area.
+Remote Area Medical Volunteer Corps operates clinics that take place across the United States and has an upcoming clinic schedule posted on its website.